ProCamera Up is a premium feature bundle that helps you take your photography and videography to the next level.

 Export HDR photo as HDR video clip

-Currently, there is no easy way to import your true HDR photos from your iPhone into video editing software like Adobe Premiere.
-Even dedicated video editing programs may present your HDR photos too dark and dull, and true ISO-HDR photos simply don’t show up as they still can’t be interpreted.
+At the time of writing, there is still no easy way to import your true HDR photos from your iPhone into dedicated video editing software.
+Video editing programs may present your HDR photos too dark and dull, and true ISO-HDR photos simply don’t show up as they can’t be interpreted.

 Our feature enables you to export your HDR photos as 10-bit HDR video clips.
 It allows you to incorporate your HDR photos into a HDR video project while maintaining the benefits of true HDR photos.